 The Stanley stainless steel coffee press integrated mug is one of the best portable coffee/tea makers for travelers and hikers.
 If you’re a coffee addict, you won’t regret this purchase.

-There are tons of insulated water bottles out there, but in my opinion, you can’t go wrong with any of the water bottles on this list!
+There are tons of insulated water bottles large and small out there, but in my opinion, you can’t go wrong with any of the water bottles on this list!

 And for transparency’s sake, please know that some of the links in our content are affiliate links.
 That means that if you book your accommodation, buy your gear, or sort your insurance through our link, we earn a small commission (at no extra cost to you).
 That said, we only link to the gear we trust and never recommend services we don’t believe are up to scratch.
 Again, thank you!